-- Establish a general course/s that introduce all CALS students to economics, business principles, the bio-economy, and global commerce--competency based.
+- Establish a general course/s that introduce all CALES students to economics, business principles, the bio-economy, and global commerce--competency based.

-- Define specific opportunities for CALS Ambassadors and define their role in CALS.
+- Define specific opportunities for CALES Ambassadors and define their role in CALES.

 - Establish a “visiting leader” lecture series.